giosil/wux/README.md

 - **flexible**,
 - **easy-to-use**.

 By installing Typescript globally there are no additional direct dependencies.
-In other words, **you no longer have to deal with large node_modules directories**.
+In other words, **you no longer have to deal with large node_modules directories**. :sunglasses:

 **JQuery** is supported, but NOT required.